AdobeDocs/analytics.en/help/implement/vars/functions/s-gi.md

 // Step 3: Accidentally overwrite the tracking object s = "3rd party tool";

-// If you attempt to send a tracking call, an error is returned.
+// Step 4: If you attempt to send a tracking call, an error is returned.
 Instead, re-instantiate the tracking object s = s_gi("examplersid");

-// The previous values of all variables are preserved.
+// Step 5: The previous values of all variables are preserved.
 You can send a tracking call and eVar1 is correctly set s.t();
 ```